 Occurrence in food: Green vegetables, pumpkin seeds, millet or wholemeal bread and wholemeal pasta, milk, meat

 Potassium can help to minimize physical stress and tension in particular and prepare the body for restful sleep.
 Potassium controls heart function and blood pressure and contributes to the normal function of nerve and muscle cells.
-Various studies have shown that an optimized supply of potassium can effectively reduce blood pressure and the risk of stroke and alleviate the resulting nervousness and headaches.
+Various studies have shown that an optimized supply of potassium can effectively lower blood pressure and the risk of stroke and alleviate the resulting nervousness and headaches.
 The cardiovascular system is positively influenced, stress is minimized and peaceful sleep is promoted.

 Important functions: blood pressure, nerve & cell function, fluid balance